plone/plone.restapi/docs/source/http-status-codes.md

 ---
 html_meta:
-  "description": ""
+  "description": "A list of HTTP status codes that are used in plone.restapi."
-  "property=og:description": ""
+  "property=og:description": "A list of HTTP status codes that are used in plone.restapi."
-  "property=og:title": ""
+  "property=og:title": "HTTP Status Codes"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, HTTP, Status, Codes"
 ---

 # HTTP Status Codes